martinfrouin/zsh_agnoster_time/README.md

 On the line 36, edit the `TIME_COLOR` value by a new one

-You can find the color values there: https://jonasjacek.github.io/colors/
+You can find the color values (Xterm Number) there: https://jonasjacek.github.io/colors/